PRIDE-R/archive-annual-trends/README.md

-# PRIDE Archive Anual Trends - Exploratory Data Analysis
+# PRIDE Archive Annual Trends - Exploratory Data Analysis
 Jose A. Dianes
 20 March 2015

-# Requisities
+# Requisites

 These are some of the libraries and configurations we will use in the following analysis.